-Over three-quarters of Reformation’s management team are women (roar!) or people from underrepresented populations.
+Over three-quarters of Reformation’s management team are women or people from underrepresented populations.

-We provide health benefits to all full-time employees including our manufacturing team.
-We’ve even made getting to work part of our mission by offering Metro passes to our entire HQ team to encourage more use of public transportation.
+We recently updated our benefits package for hourly Ref employees, increased holiday and vacation time for hourly team members, and provided volunteer time off for all employees.
+We also provide health benefits to all full-time employees including our manufacturing team.
+And we've made getting to work part of our mission by offering Metro passes to our entire HQ team to encourage more use of public transportation.

 On average, e-commerce uses about 30% less energy than traditional retail.
 Good news because the majority of our customers use our online site to make purchases (we’re all for never getting out of bed either).
 We also calculate the carbon footprint of our web server and your screen’s energy demand while browsing the Ref website.
 And yes, we offset that too!